Review checklist book

 • Receivable Turnover Ratio

-Think of this as a “speed test” for collections.
+Automation helps speed up accounts receivable collection, making cash flow smoother and reducing manual effort.
 A higher ratio means your business is efficient at collecting what’s owed instead of letting money sit out there gathering dust.

 • Invoice Age Analysis